awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

 ## Prerequisites<a name="automated-prereq"></a>

-In order to automate your upgrade with AWS Systems Manager SSM documents, you must perform the following tasks:
+In order to automate your upgrade with AWS Systems Manager Automation documents, you must perform the following tasks:
 + [Create an IAM role with the specified IAM policies](#automated-iam) to allow Systems Manager to perform automation tasks on your Amazon EC2 instances and verify that you meet the prerequisites to use Systems Manager\.
 + [Select the option for how you want the automation to be executed](#automated-execution-option)\.
 The options for execution are **Simple execution**, **Rate control**, **Multi\-account and Region**, and **Manual execution**\.

-### Create IAM Role with Specified Permissions<a name="automated-iam"></a>
+### Create IAM role with specified permissions<a name="automated-iam"></a>

-For steps on how to create an IAM role in order to allow AWS Systems Manager to access resources on your behalf, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.
+For steps on how to create an IAM role in order to allow AWS Systems Manager to access resources on your behalf, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.
 This topic also contains information on how to verify that your account meets the prerequisites to use Systems Manager\.

-### Select Execution Option<a name="automated-execution-option"></a>
+### Select execution option<a name="automated-execution-option"></a>

 When you select **Automation** on the Systems Manager console, select **Execute**\.
-After you select an SSM document, you are then prompted to choose an automation execution option\.
+After you select an Automation document, you are then prompted to choose an automation execution option\.
 You choose from the following options\.
 In the steps for the paths provided later in this topic, we use the **Simple execution** option\.

-**Simple Execution**
+**Simple execution**
 Choose this option if you want to update a single instance but do not want to go through each automation step to audit the results\.
 This option is explained in further detail in the upgrade steps that follow\.

 **Rate control**